 This course is an overview of the principles and issues in business and organizational security management.
 It reviews the classical management functions including the role of the Chief Security Officer and the principles of organizing the security function.
 It assesses the traditional management theories and concepts of planning, staffing, span of control as they are applied to the organization.
 Students examine the challenges embodied in various aspects of physical, personnel, and information security.
 Principles of loss prevention and the protection of assets are also considered.
 The history, legal foundations, functions, operations, processes, and tools of security management are explored to ensure the student has a broad understanding of security management and its current role in government and business operations.

 This course is designed to provide a solid foundation for undergraduate study in the online environment.
-Students will be introduced to learning theory, the tools available in the online classroom and campus, and online research.
-Identification of personal learning style allows students to improve their study/learning techniques and prepares them to succeed in college level courses.
-Students will be introduced to formatting and citation styles.
+Students will be introduced to the tools and resources available in the online classroom and campus.
+Students will be introduced to online research, formatting, and citation styles.
 APUS policy and procedure is addressed.
-There is an emphasis on written communication to assist students in the transition to the online environment.
+There is an emphasis on communication to assist students in the transition to the online environment.

 This seminar is a senior level course designed to allow the student to review, analyze, and integrate the work the student has completed toward a degree in Criminal Justice.
 The student will complete an approved academic project or paper that demonstrates mastery of their program of study in a meaningful culmination of their learning, as well as assess their level of mastery of the stated outcomes of their degree requirements.
-Student must have SENIOR standing to register
+Student must have SENIOR standing to register.